garrandall/popular-music-data/tracks/supa-star-group-home.md

   ranking_list: Billboard Hot 100
   start_date: '1995-03-04'
 ---
-Lil' Dap: Damn son
+Damn son
-Melachi: What the fuck is wrong with you man?
+What the fuck is wrong with you man?
 Shit shouldn't be happening out here man
 Niggas don't be realizin' the shit, man
-But yo, tell 'em what you be seein' out your window Lil' Dap: Yo I be seeing out my window gunshots everyday Melachi:Man yo I be seeing sex money and drugs too but yo Tell 'em how Duke said
+But yo, tell 'em what you be seein' out your window
+Yo I be seeing out my window gunshots everyday
+Man yo I be seeing sex money and drugs too but yo
+Tell 'em how Duke said
-Lil' Dap: The world's about to end
+The world's about to end

 Born in the ghetto it's hard to survive
 Some have achieved and many brothers tried